Chart Color Schemes

 Attadale has a typical household mix, with a fairly typical median household size

-Family households comprise 75.6% of all households, including 38.9% couples with children, 27.9% couples without children, and 8.3% single parent families.
-Non-family households account for the remaining 24.4%, with lone person households at 22.5% and group households comprising 1.7%.
-The median household size is 2.6 people, which matches the Greater Perth average.
+Family households constitute 75.6% of all households, including 38.9% couples with children, 27.9% couples without children, and 8.3% single parent families.
+Non-family households account for 24.4%, with lone person households at 22.5% and group households comprising 1.7%.
+The median household size is 2.6 people, aligning with the Greater Perth average.

 Frequently Asked Questions - Households